Murder of Cheri Jo Bates

 The murder of Cheri Jo Bates occurred in Riverside, California, on October 30, 1966.
 Bates, an 18-year-old college freshman, was stabbed and slashed to death on the grounds of Riverside City College.
-Police determined the assailant had disabled the ignition coil wire and distributor of Bates' Volkswagen Beetle as a method to lure her from her car as she studied in the college library.
+Police determined the assailant had disabled the ignition wiring and distributor of Bates's Volkswagen Beetle as a method to lure her from her car as she studied in the college library.
 The murder itself remains one of Riverside's most infamous cold cases, and has been described by some locals as a murder which "stripped Riverside of its innocence".

-Bates' murder was highly publicized due to both its graphically violent nature, and the fact she is considered by some investigators to have been the first murder victim of the Zodiac Killer, although this theory has never been definitively confirmed.
+Bates's murder was highly publicized due to both its graphically violent nature and that she is considered by some investigators to have been the first murder victim of the Zodiac Killer, although this theory has been contested by investigators.
+Regardless, the connection has brought attention to the cold case, though her murder remains unsolved.

 Early life

 Cheri Josephine Bates was born in Omaha, Nebraska, on February 4, 1948.
 She was the younger of two children born to Joseph and Irene (née Karolevitz) Bates.
 The Bates family relocated to California in 1957, where her father found employment as a machinist at the Corona Naval Ordnance Laboratory.
 Bates was a graduate of Ramona High School, where she had been a varsity cheerleader active in the student government, and an honor student.
-Described as a "sweet, outgoing girl" by acquaintances, she held aspirations to become a flight attendant.
+Described as a "sweet, outgoing girl" by acquaintances, Bates aspired to become a flight attendant.

 Following her graduation from Ramona High School, Bates enrolled at the Riverside City College (RCC) and found part-time employment at the Riverside National Bank.
 Her savings, plus wages from this part-time employment, helped pay for a 1960 lime green Volkswagen Beetle, a vehicle she was proud to own.
-Bates lived alone with her father at 4195 Via San Jose, her parents having divorced in 1965.
-Her mother also lived in Riverside, and her older brother, Michael Bates, served in the United States Navy.
+Bates lived with her father at 4195 Via San Jose, her parents having divorced in 1965.
+Her mother also lived in Riverside, and her older brother, Michael, served in the United States Navy.